 Q-Dir is not available for Mac but there are plenty of alternatives that runs on macOS with similar functionality.
-The most popular Mac alternative is Double Commander, which is both free and Open Source.
+The best Mac alternative is Double Commander, which is both free and Open Source.
 If that doesn't suit you, our users have ranked more than 50 alternatives to Q-Dir and 18 are available for Mac so hopefully you can find a suitable replacement.
-Other interesting Mac alternatives to Q-Dir are Midnight Commander (Free, Open Source), Thunar (Free, Open Source), Forklift (Paid) and fman (Freemium).
+Other interesting Mac alternatives to Q-Dir are Midnight Commander (Free, Open Source), Thunar (Free, Open Source), fman (Freemium) and Forklift (Paid).

-- Thunar is a new modern file manager for the Xfce Desktop Environment.
+Thunar is a new modern file manager for the Xfce Desktop Environment.
 Thunar has been designed from the ground up to be fast and easy-to-use.
 Its user interface is clean and intuitive, and does not include any confusing or useless options.

-- TotalFinder works like the normal Finder but adds tabs, dual panel, colored labels and other features.
+TotalFinder works like the normal Finder but adds tabs, dual panel, colored labels and other features.
 My goal is to improve Finder in a few areas where it is lacking but keep the general design.
 Features: - Colored labels: Brings full colors back into El Capitan.

 The NERDTree is a file system explorer for the Vim editor.
 Using this plugin, users can visually browse complex directory hierarchies, quickly open files for reading or editing, and perform basic file system operations.